 Republican Senate Candidate Target of Attack, Suspect in Custody

-“As the General said on stage tonight, it's time to lower the temperature of the political discourse in this country,” a Bolduc campaign spokesperson said.
+“As the General said on stage tonight, it’s time to lower the temperature of the political discourse in this country,” a Bolduc campaign spokesperson said.
 “Prior to the debate, an individual in the crowd gathered outside attempted to punch the General and was quickly apprehended and arrested.
-We are grateful to the quick response from on the scene.”
+We are grateful to the quick response from law enforcement on the scene.”

 Hassan’s communications director called the incident “disgusting” in a tweet.
 He added that the assailant was a “libertarian party activist” who had gotten aggressive with their campaign volunteers, a claim the Bolduc campaign corroborated.